bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_4_Numba_integration/01_Numba_integration.rst

     step to transfer the data to the GPU and backwards needs to be explicitly performed by the user.

-    For this reason, the appropiate structure is composed by a task that has the necessary constraints, deals with the data movements and invokes the function compiled with Numba for GPU.
+    For this reason, the appropriate structure is composed by a task that has the necessary constraints, deals with the data movements and invokes the function compiled with Numba for GPU.